tylerkeesling/awsnotes/EC2/Elastic Load Balancers.md

 	- `Application LB`
 	- `Network LB`
 	- `Classic LB`
-- `504 Error` means the g*ateway has timed out*
+- `504 Error` means the *gateway has timed out*
-	- The app is not repsonding within the idle timeout period
+	- The app is not responding within the idle timeout period
 	- Troubleshoot -> *is it Web Server or Database*?
-- *If you need IPv4 address* of end user, look for `X-Forward-For header`
+- *If you need IPv4 address* of end user, look for `X-Forwarded-For header`

+## ELB Lab Notes
+- Instances monitored by ELB are reported as:
+	- InService, or
+	- OutOfService
+- Health Checks check the instance health by talking to it
+- ELB's have their own DNS name.
+You are never given an IP address
+- Read the ELB FAQ for Classic Load Balancers